-Soccer players must be skilled, agile and fast on their feet.
+Soccer players must be skilled, fast, agile and strong with a high level of aerobic fitness.
 Although soccer players come in various shapes and sizes, low body fat levels can be beneficial for speed and agility.

-Fluid needs during matches can be high due to the high intensity nature of a match (which can be further if playing in hot weather).
-Dehydration can negatively affect endurance, speed, skill execution and decision making ability and therefore significantly impact soccer performance.
+Fluid requirements during matches can be considerable due to the high intensity of a match (further exacerbated if hot weather).
+Dehydration can negatively impact soccer performance – particularly endurance, speed, skill execution and decision-making.

 Eating before competition